bartwc/website2/src/chapter-2.md

-# Chapter 2 - NEW
+# Chapter 2 - NEW GAME